MaciekTalaska/MaciekTalaska.github.io/source/_posts/My-personal-rant-about-GeekWeekWro.md

 So, if you think about cramming many events during a single week - it is obvious that there will be no choice, but to choose which event to give up from.
 Is that the goal of the GeekWeekWro?
 To limit, to restrict people from attending many events during the month that GeekWeekWro takes place?
 If so - well... job well done!

 I don't see any way as how to improve this situation.
 In my opinion the whole idea is flawed.
-I don't see any benefits of GeekWeekWro, but I can easily see disadvantages of having it, I clearly see how it negatively affect local community, and makes things worse than usual.
-I hope it will not get very popular.
+I don't see any benefits of GeekWeekWro, but I can easily see disadvantages of having it.
+I clearly see how it negatively affects local community, and makes things worse than usual.
+I hope it will not get very popular (and I hope for it only because I want to be able to attend as many events as I usually do).
 The groups I am the main organizer of will definitely *NOT* join this initiative.
-And I am more than certain, that some will thank me for that (for not introducing even more clashes between events).
+And I am more than certain, that some others share my views and will thank me for that (for not introducing even more clashes between events).

 I have discussed 'the problem of GeekWeekWro' briefly during the last meeting of the local Python group.
-My friend Paweł suggested that maybe if the meetings were joined, and each group presented 1 talk only - that could be some way of integrating local community.
-But there are couple of problems:
+My friend Paweł suggested that it could have been much better idea to have several groups meeting in one place, each group giving 1 talk only.
+That could help integrate local community much better than what GeekWeekWro is currently doing.
+Unfortunately, I still can see couple of problems:
 - how to create 'packs' of groups?
 Matching JS/front-end focused with Go/.Net/Java - will that work for everyone?
 - when to meet?
 For some people some days are simply 'no-go' days.
 In case there are many groups having a meeting on this particular 'no-go' day - such a person will not be able to attend a single event out of x they ususally attend
 - can we prepare such 'joined' events in such a way so that these are interesting for many people?
 - some groups are quite popular, and you may easily expect 50+ people attending - what if there are 4 groups meeting at the same place, same time?
 How do we find venue(s) for such meetings?
 It seems to mee that mostly due to this fact, this is not something we may organize.

-Besides - do we really need this kind of event to 'integrate among groups'?
+Besides - do we really need this kind of event to 'integrate local tech groups'?
 Most of the groups are easy to find on meetup.
 If someone thinks some particular group could be of her/his interest - there is no other option as to go and check for yourself.
 That's it.
 You don't need GeekWeekWro for that.
 You don't need GeekWeekWro, so that people unaware of existence of such groups will read about 'how many tech oriented groups we have in Wrocław'.
 That is a pure nonsense.
 Anyone from the IT industry must have heard about local communities - either from work mates, colleagues, or via electronic channels.
 Those who are unaware - are probably not the target anyway.
 And hearing in the 'news' or reading about tech groups on websites that have nothing to do with tech community - is this of any value?
 For the community?